1 – The pronouncement of the Decree Absolute does not mean you have a financial clean break from your spouse

 Reaching an agreement collaboratively means meeting with your Collaborative lawyer, your spouse and her Collaborative lawyer to try to reach an agreement, without going to court.
 The agreement reached Collaboratively can then be drafted by your solicitor and sent to the court for approval and made legally binding.
 This amicable and co-operative approach can help save long-term family relationships, preserve dignity and protect the children from the harmful side-effects of divorce.
 This can all be done by agreement, without the need for anyone to step foot inside a court, and with the minimum of distress and anxiety for both you and your spouse.

 Katy Zikking is a specialist family solicitor at Harbour Family Law Solicitors.
-You can contact her by e-mail at: email@example.com or by calling 01179 055141 or 01275 390458.
+You can contact her by e-mail at: firstname.lastname@example.org or by calling 0117 375 1780.
 Katy is a trained Collaborative solicitor www.harbourfamilylaw.co.uk/methods

 The news articles and blogs contained on this website do not constitute legal advice in relation to any particular situation.
 While Harbour Family Law aims to ensure that the information is correct (for England & Wales) at the date on which it is added to the website, the legal position can change frequently, and content will not always be updated following any relevant changes.
 You therefore acknowledge and agree that Harbour Family Law Ltd accept no liability whatsoever in contract, tort or otherwise for any loss of damage caused by or arising directly or indirectly in connection with any use or reliance on the contents of our website to the extent that such liability cannot be excluded by law.